codacy-badger/wasulabenjamin.github.io/README.md

 - CSS3
 - Javascript

-# Usage
+## Usage
 - Fork repository and clone it locally
 - Customize the content inside the `index.html` and also remember to edit images accordingly
 - Publish your site

-**NOTE** Please share the goodness of this awesome web template by sharing it & don't forget leaving a star on the repo.
+Please share the goodness of this awesome web template by sharing it & don't forget leaving a star on the repository.

 # Bugs and Feature Requests
 Have a bug or a feature request? **Here is to how you can help:**